Menditect/documentation/additional/00-installation/import-plugin.md

 In this module, you can use the `MTAPluginStatus` Snippet in a Page, to view Connection details and establish a connection manually.

+Make sure to add the Module Roles from both the MTA Plugin as the MTA Plugin Connection Snippet, to the respective Project Roles of your Mendix App.

 ### Upgrading Mendix Runtime of the parent Project

 To upgrade the major version of your Mendix App (for example, from Mendix 9 to 10), you need to make sure to replace all the files related to the MTA Plugin Module.